seancorfield/next-jdbc/doc/all-the-options.md

 * `:label-fn` -- if `:builder-fn` is specified as one of `next.jdbc.result-set`'s `as-modified-*` builders, this option must be present and should specify a string-to-string transformation that will be applied to the column label for each returned column name.
 * `:qualifier-fn` -- if `:builder-fn` is specified as one of `next.jdbc.result-set`'s `as-modified-*` builders, this option should specify a string-to-string transformation that will be applied to the table name for each returned column name for which the table name is known.
 It can be omitted for the `as-unqualified-modified-*` variants.

-## Prepared Statements
+## Statements & Prepared Statements

-Any function that creates a `PreparedStatement` will accept the following options:
+Any function that creates a `Statement` or a `PreparedStatement` will accept the following options (see below for additional options for `PreparedStatement`):

 * `:concurrency` -- a keyword that specifies the concurrency level: `:read-only`, `:updatable`,
 * `:cursors` -- a keyword that specifies whether cursors should be closed or held over a commit: `:close`, `:hold`,
 * `:fetch-size` -- an integer that guides the JDBC driver in terms of how many rows to fetch at once; it is common to set `:fetch-size` to zero or a negative value in order to trigger streaming of result sets -- some JDBC drivers require additional options to be set on the connection _as well_,
 * `:max-rows` -- an integer that tells the JDBC driver to limit result sets to this many rows,
 * `:result-type` -- a keyword that affects how the `ResultSet` can be traversed: `:forward-only`, `:scroll-insensitive`, `:scroll-sensitive`,
-* `:return-keys` -- a truthy value asks that the JDBC driver to return any generated keys created by the operation; it can be `true` or it can be a vector of keywords identifying column names that should be returned,
-* `:timeout` -- an integer that specifies the timeout allowed for SQL operations.
+* `:timeout` -- an integer that specifies the (query) timeout allowed for SQL operations.
+* `:statement` -- a hash map of camelCase properties to set on the `Statement` or `PreparedStatement` object after it is created; these correspond to `.set*` methods on the `Statement` class (which `PreparedStatement` inherits) and are set via the Java reflection API (using `org.clojure/java.data`).
+If `:fetchSize`, `:maxRows`, or `:queryTimeout` are provided, they will take precedence over the fast, specific options above.

 If you specify either `:concurrency` or `:result-type`, you must specify _both_ of them.
 If you specify `:cursors`, you must also specify `:result-type` _and_ `:concurrency`.

 > Note: For MS SQL Server to return table names (for qualified column names), you must specify `:result-type` with one of the scroll values (and so you must also specify `:concurrency`).

+Any function that creates a `PreparedStatement` will additionally accept the following options:

+* `:return-keys` -- a truthy value asks that the JDBC driver to return any generated keys created by the operation; it can be `true` or it can be a vector of keywords identifying column names that should be returned.

 Not all databases or drivers support all of these options, or all values for any given option.
 If `:return-keys` is a vector of column names and that is not supported, `next.jdbc` will attempt a generic "return generated keys" option instead.
 If that is not supported, `next.jdbc` will fall back to a regular SQL operation.
 If other options are not supported, you may get a `SQLException`.